-At minimum I recommend at least 300mm.
+At minimum I recommend at least 300mm for shooting surf photography.
 Unless you’re shooting a very close beach break (think Newport), you don’t want to go below that or your shots will look too far away.

 Best Bet For Low Budgets: The lens I started out with and recommend is the Canon EF 70-300mm IS USM.
 This is a very good quality lens for the price, and at 300mm you can get close enough to the action to make your shots look professional.
 An even cheaper option is the Tamron 70-300mm, however you will sacrifice some quality (although some people might not even notice).

-Best Bet For Higher Budgets: If you have a higher budget, then I recommend jumping up to the “white” Canon lenses; the Canon EF 100-400mm is what I currently use right now, and there’s also a 70-300mm for a slightly lower price.
+Best Bet For Higher Budgets: If you have a higher budget, then I recommend jumping up to the “white” Canon lenses; the Canon EF 100-400mm is what I currently use right now, and there’s also a 70-300mm for a slightly l

 The prime telephoto lenses are much too expensive to recommend to hobbyists unless you are rich or going professional.
 It’s unfortunate.
 However, you might be able to find used ones at sites like KEH.

 Ensure you get a UV lens protector for your lens!
 I don’t use them on all of my lenses, but I do use them for my surf telephotos because they need to be cleaned often due to the salt air that accumulates on the camera and lens.
-You don’t want to be constantly wiping your glass.
+You don’t want this to accumulate directly on your glass.